 1. Ruth Kedar: Designer of Google Logo

-How many logo designers can say that their logo design is seen by millions of people every day?
-Not many I believe.
-Well, for starters Ruth Kedar is not your average logo designer as she created the logo for one of the biggest company in the world Google.
+How many logo designers can say that their design is seen by millions of people daily?
+Not many, I believe.
+For starters, Ruth Kedar is not your average logo designer as she created the logo for one of the world’s biggest companies, Google.

-If we need to know something we simply Google it.
-If we need to know the price of something we just Google it.
-If we are unsure about something and need to be sure and need a second opinion, we use Google to find the right information.
+If we need to know something, we simply Google it.
+If we need to see the price of something, we just Google it.
+Suppose we are unsure about something and need to be sure and need a second opinion.
+In that case, we use Google to find the correct information.

 See the importance of Google in our lives?
-Well, when you first go ahead Google something, the first thing you see when you are typing in the search bar is the logo.
-The logo that millions of people see when they are searching or browsing for something on Google.
+Well, when you first go ahead and Google something, the first thing you see when you are typing in the search bar is the logo.
+Millions of people see the logo when searching or browsing for something on Google.

-Ruth Kedar was born in Brazil and got her degree in architecture in Israel, and got her master’s degree in Graphics design from Standford University.
-Google still uses her work for one of the most well-known logos to this day.
+Ruth Kedar was born in Brazil, got her architecture degree in Israel, and earned her master’s degree in Graphics design from Standford University.
+Google still uses her work for one of the most well-known logos.

 2. Carolyn Davidson: Designer of Nike Logo

-How many companies can you tell that is known more by the outlook of their logo than the product they sell?
-There are only a handful of companies that can say that and Nike is one of them.
+How many companies can you tell that are known more by the outlook of their logo than the product they sell?
+Only a handful of companies can say that, and Nike is one of them.

 The ingenious mind behind that famous Nike logo is Carolyn Davidson.
 She came up with the idea of designing the Nike swoosh logo.
-She created this swoosh logo in 1971 while getting her degree on graphic designing from Portland State University which is situated in Portland, Oregon.
+She created this swoosh logo in 1971 while getting her degree in graphic design from Portland State University, which is situated in Portland, Oregon.

 The fascinating thing about Davidson is that she started as a Journalism Major but later switched to graphic designing (talking about luck, huh!).
-Well switching to graphic designing served her well I believe.
+Well, changing to graphic designing served her well, I believe.

-One of Nike co-founders named Phil Knight was teaching an accounting class at the university that Carolyn was getting her graphics designing degree from.
-Phil overheard Davidson talking about how she was unable to buy stationeries for her designing classes.
+One of Nike’s co-founders, Phil Knight, was teaching an accounting class at the university from which Carolyn was getting her graphics designing degree.
+Phil overheard Davidson talking about how she could not buy stationeries for her designing classes.

 So, Phil decided to offer Davidson a job.
 The job was to create charts and graphs that Phil would use for his meetings with the Japanese executives.
 The company was known as Blue Ribbon Sports Inc. at that time.

-Impressed by her work Phil offered her more work such as creating posters, ads, and flyers for his company.
-Then in 1971, Phil and his co-founder’s needed a logo for one of the new lines of running shoes which they were getting ready to introduce to the market.
+Impressed by her work Phil offered her more jobs, such as creating posters, ads, and flyers for his company.
+Then in 1971, Phil and his co-founder needed a logo for one of the new lines of running shoes they were getting ready to introduce to the market.

-You may think it was quite cheap for this incredible logo but at that time the company was known as Blue Ribbon Sports, and no one would know it would become a Fortune 500 company.
-If Davidson knew how famous this logo would become, she would have definitely charged them more.
+You may think it was pretty cheap for this awesome logo.
+Still, at that time, the company was known as Blue Ribbon Sports, and no one knew it would become a Fortune 500 company.
+If Davidson knew how famous this logo would become, she would have charged them more.

-Though Knight gave her an envelope filled with 500 shares which are now worth around 1 million dollars, it was a nice gesture of Phil Knight doing this, and it shows that he cares about people’s contribution to the company, which is one of the reasons Nike is so successful now.
+Knight gave her an envelope filled with 500 shares now worth around 1 million dollars, but it was a nice gesture of Phil Knight.
+It shows that he cares about people’s contribution to the company, which is one of the reasons Nike is so successful now.

 3. Rob Janoff: Designer of Apple Logo

-Rob Janoff decided to use the symbolism of tempting apple of Eden in the Apple logo and also it has a bite taken to signify a “byte” of information as their products are used to convey information.
+Rob Janoff decided to use the symbolism of the tempting apple of Eden in the Apple logo.
+Also, it has a bite taken to signify a “byte” of information as their products are used to convey information.

 Rob Janoff also worked for tech giants such as Intel and IBM.
 But his work for Apple will be his most remembered work.